 Homeowners purchase property in Adam's Run with the agreement

 that they voluntarily give up certain

 progressed, certain lots had slightly different

 owner restrictions.
 For example, the first sections were

 permitted basketball goals out front and above

 This is where you can learn about your Lot's restrictions and

-plans to the Documents & Deeds Committee.
+Documents & Deeds Committee.

 Property Improvements ~ Submitting a Request:

 Homeowners making property improvements should review their

-Deed Restrictions to ensure
+Deed Restrictions to ensure they are

-following the Declaration of Covenants, Conditions and Restrictions
+following the Declaration of Covenants, Conditions and

-for the Adam's Run
+Restrictions for the Adam's Run Subdivision.

-CC&Rs are listed on this page according to Lot numbers.
+The CC&Rs are listed on this page according to Lot numbers.